Founder and Director of Seeds of Faith and Lydia’s House of Hope

 Erin works hand in hand with Shannon to provide the best service, support, and advocacy to our residents.
 She remains understanding, compassionate and detail oriented as she juggles the numerous responsibilities and commitments to her residents.

 She starts her day with a smile and continues to grow and learn as she takes on new challenges in her role here.
 Erin resides in Maine with her husband, two children and her beloved dog.

 Marion has joined the family at Lydia’s House of Hope as our FT House Supervisor.
 She has come with tremendous knowledge, compassion, and provides consistency throughout the day keeping everyone on track with their schedules and chores.
 Marion has many talents that she shares with us including cooking, baking and painting.
 She also greets us with energy and a big smile as she takes on her day.
 Marion resides in Stafford and has raised tow wonderful sons.
 When she is not managing things for us here, she leads a youth group and is part of a Food Ministry at her church.
 We are very grateful to have Marion as part of our staff and family!

-Lydia’s House of Hope is proud to welcome Darienne to the team!
+Lydia’s House of Hope is Darienne’s favorite place to be!
 She comes to the house with a background in business development and management, with her last role being the Director of Operations for a Salon and Spa in Mystic, CT.
 She enjoys any opportunity to bring creativity, efficiency and laughter to her work.

 Her husband’s Naval career has brought them up to Maine, and she is excited to be a part of an organization that empowers women to lead a life of independence.
 In her off time, she enjoys exploring the outdoors and hanging out with her two dogs (Hattie and Humphrey) and cat (Beans).